centrifugal/centrifuge-swift/README.md

 ## Status of library

-This library is feature rich and supports almost all Centrifuge/Centrifugo features (see feature matrix below).
-But it's very young and still at active development.
-Any help and feedback is very appreciated to make it production ready.
+This library is feature rich and supports almost all available Centrifuge/Centrifugo features (see matrix below).
+But it's very young and not tested in production application yet.
+Any help and feedback is very appreciated to make it production ready and update library status.
+Any report will give us an understanding that the library works, is useful and we should continue developing it.
+Please share your stories.

 ## Installation